Code-Institute-Submissions/Milestone-Project-103/README.md

 ### Imagery

 Images are loaded as weblinks.
-Images are taken
+Images were found via Google and taken from other public recipe books.
+Credits for images are listed in the "Credits" section below.

 ## Features